 In this context, most related to our work are the results of \cite{Crpeau2005ApproximateQE, Leung2006CommunicatingOA, Bergamaschi2022ApproachingTQ}, who studied the adversarial error channel.
 While it is well known consequence of the Knill-Laflamme conditions \cite{Knill1996TheoryOQ} that no exact quantum code can correct from more than $n/4$ adversarial errors, \cite{Crpeau2005ApproximateQE} constructed approximate quantum codes which could correct $(n-1)/2$ adversarial errors, all the way up to the no-cloning bound!
 Their codes relied on an insightful combination of quantum error correction, quantum authentication, and classical secret sharing, but came at a cost of an exponentially large alphabet size and assymptotically decaying rate.

-\cite{Leung2006CommunicatingOA, Bergamaschi2022ApproachingTQ} address these issues using the list-decoding of stabilizer codes. \cite{Leung2006CommunicatingOA} presented a quantum code over qubits which beat the quantum GV bound, albeit relied on an inefficient decoding algorithm, and a secret key shared between sender and receiver. \cite{Bergamaschi2022ApproachingTQ} showed how to efficiently approach the quantum Singleton bound over (large, but) constant-sized alphabets, by combining purity testing codes and classical secret sharing with efficient constructions of list-decodable stabilizer codes.

-While in this work we share many of the same tools as \cite{Bergamaschi2022ApproachingTQ}, what fundamentally distinguishes our approaches to approximate quantum error correction is that (1) our goal is to design codes over qubits, and (2) we attempt to correct from a number of (erasure) errors much larger than the underlying code distance.
-Thereby, we cannot rely on techniques such as ``code-blocking" to hide shared randomness back into the code\footnote{As similarly done by \cite{Crpeau2005ApproximateQE} and \cite{Hayden2017ApproximateQE} to approach the no-cloning bound.}, nor can we leverage ``privacy" by relying on the exact local-indistinguishability of the code.
+\cite{Leung2006CommunicatingOA, Bergamaschi2022ApproachingTQ} address these issues using the list-decoding of stabilizer codes. \cite{Leung2006CommunicatingOA} presented a quantum code over qubits which beat the quantum Gilbert-Varshamov (GV) bound, albeit relied on an inefficient decoding algorithm, and a secret key shared between sender and receiver. \cite{Bergamaschi2022ApproachingTQ} showed how to efficiently approach the quantum Singleton bound over (large, but) constant-sized alphabets, by combining purity testing codes and classical secret sharing with efficient constructions of list-decodable stabilizer codes.
+While in this work we share many of the same tools as \cite{Bergamaschi2022ApproachingTQ}, what distinguishes our approaches is that (1) our goal is to design codes over qubits, and (2) we correct from a number of (erasure) errors much larger than the underlying code distance.
+Thereby, we cannot rely on techniques such as ``code-blocking" to hide shared randomness back into the code\footnote{As similarly done by \cite{Crpeau2005ApproximateQE} and \cite{Hayden2017ApproximateQE} to approach the no-cloning bound.}, nor can we leverage ``privacy" by relying on exact local-indistinguishability.